 Leaders of successful organizations have much for which to be thankful.
 Such organizations receive many benefits from their relationship with society and it is incumbent upon organizations to lead the way in giving back.

 Many in our local community, this country and the world, struggle to survive and thrive.
-Single parents with part-time jobs struggle to support their children; people battle physical and emotional illnesses; native communities work to build basic infrastructure to improve health and education; and, in many parts of the world people starve.
+Single parents with part-time jobs struggle to support their children; people battle physical and emotional illnesses; indigenous communities work to build basic infrastructure to improve health and education; and, in many parts of the world people starve.

-We all gain when the weakest become stronger.
+We all gain when the weakest become stronger